theandrewdavis/theandrewdavis.github.com/_posts/2012-08-06-mobile-pages.md

 }
 {% endhighlight %}

-Then we override it in the desktop style:
+Then we override it in the desktop stylesheet:

 {% highlight css %}
 #content {